JFLandrigan/STG_Scoring/README.md

     - tfidf_vectorize.py: module for performing functions specific to generating tf-idf matrices

     - Run_Script.py: example script for using the modules to score reflections.

+For more information about the modelling processing you can read this post: https://medium.com/@jon.landrigan/teachers-aid-a-nlp-tool-to-help-teachers-evaluate-student-reflections-5e4d80d95878

 Contributors:
 Jon-Frederick Landrigan